 The PCEP team is providing monthly tracking of BBII's progress and is also continuing to work on integrating the JPB's Rail Activation activities, and the details of BBII's Testing and Commissioning schedule with the existing Integrated Master Schedule (IMS).
 The current IMS, data date January 1, 2023, includes the BBII, Stadler, and ARINC schedules as well as PCEP dates.
 This IMS incorporates BBII's updated schedule which combines Segments 3 and 4 into Milestone 1, however, it does not include the bus bridges and failed short-circuit test which should both be added in the February update.
-The PCEP's monthly schedule review meetings have been inconsistent in the past few months.
+An updated Integrated Master Project Schedule was not available at the most recent schedule review meeting held on July 24, 2023, because Stadler has not submitted its June 2023 monthly update.
+It is unclear to the PMOC whether all required PCEP/JPB activities have been incorporated into the current IMS.